Main Navigation

 Do I need a referral from my veterinarian?

 As a referral only Veterinary Hospital, our consultations are made via referral from your veterinarian.
-We require your veterinarian to request a consultation via the online referral form and then send us a full clinical history; once we have received these, we will contact you to arrange completion of the behaviour questionnaire, upon its return we will arrange a consultation for you.
+We require your veterinarian to request a consultation via the online referral form and then send us a full clinical history; once we have received these, we will contact you to arrange completion of the behaviour questionnaire, and upon its return, we will arrange a consultation for you.

 Who will I be seeing?